goeh/grails-selection/README.md

 So to enable gorm selections you must configure (in Config.groovy) a white list of domain classes that you want to use with *gorm:* selections.

-    selection.gorm.true // No restrictions, all domain classes are selectable (use with care). selection.gorm.com.mycompany.Person // Allow gorm selection on Person domain class only selection.gorm.com.mycompany // Allow gorm selections on all domain classes in package com.mycompany
+    selection.gorm = true // No restrictions, all domain classes are selectable (use with care). selection.gorm.com.mycompany.Person = true // Allow gorm selection on Person domain class only selection.gorm.com.mycompany = true // Allow gorm selections on all domain classes in package com.mycompany

 ####Fixed criteria